SnowyMouse/invader/README.md

 .tga format (goes well with Refinery's data extraction) as well as dithering.
 Therefore, invader-bitmap is the superior choice.

-### Should I use invader-build or tool.exe?
+### Should I use invader-build for my map right now?
 It depends.

+Most multiplayer maps will work without issue, particularly those without scripts, but singleplayer maps may have issues.
+Because tool.exe has a number of bugs and invader-build does quite a few things tool.exe doesn't do (such as better error checking), there are a few reasons to use invader-build over tool.exe for multiplayer maps.

-Right now, invader-build isn't finished and has a number of issues that need ironed out before this FAQ can confidently recommend it for *every* use case, while tool.exe is basically the reference when it comes to building cache files.
+However, invader-build isn't finished and has a number of issues that need ironed out before this FAQ can confidently recommend it for *every* use case, while tool.exe is basically the reference when it comes to building cache files.

-Most singleplayer maps will probably work, but until the stock campaign works as it did when built with tool.exe, then it is not recommended to use invader-build for singleplayer maps except for testing.

-Most multiplayer maps work fine when built under invader-build.
-Because tool.exe has a number of bugs and invader-build does quite a few things tool.exe doesn't do, there are a few reasons to use invader-build over tool.exe for multiplayer maps.
+However, we do ask that you consider testing invader-build so we can improve it to a point where it can be a solid replacement to tool.exe.

 [GitHub]: https://github.com/Kavawuvi/invader
 [Arch Linux AUR]: https://aur.archlinux.org/packages/invader-git/